Lisa D. Pearce

 Ph.D., Professor, Sociology

-Lisa D. Pearce studies family contexts and religious dynamics in youth and early adulthood.
-She has ongoing research in the United States, Nepal, and Kenya.
+Lisa D. Pearce studies family contexts and religious dynamics in the U.S. and Nepal.
 Pearce’s work often mixes survey and semi-structured interview methods, and she writes and teaches about mixed methods research.

 Pearce has ongoing research in Nepal, revealing links between social change, religion and individual changes in demographic behaviors.
 From 2007-2014, Pearce was co-investigator on an NSF PIRE grant to study interrelationships among social context, population processes, and environmental change comparatively in the Chitwan Valley of Nepal and the Wolong Nature Reserve of Sichuan, China.
 She recently co-authored an article in Sociology of Religion, with Sarah Brauner-Otto, examining differences in how mother's and father's religiousness relates to the timing of sons' marriage in Nepal.